Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 #### Registration Endpoints

 Provide registration endpoint URL\(s\) for your Campaign Classic instances.
-You may specify up to three unique endpoints for your development, staging, and production environments.
+You can specify up to three unique endpoints for your development, staging, and production environments.

 #### Tracking Endpoints